Key moments in the Johnny Depp and Amber Heard defamation trial | Entertainment

 Key moments in the Johnny Depp and Amber Heard defamation trial

--- Heard's attorneys introduced photos that they said showed injuries after various arguments, including scars on her arm that were visible as she posed on a red carpet, and redness and swelling around an eye that she said was struck by a phone thrown by Depp.
+The photos appeared to show no injuries, and Depp's attorneys suggested Heard edited photos to make the redness more pronounced.
+Heard said she never edited the photos. -- Depp testified that feces were found in the couple's bed in 2016.

 Actors Johnny Depp and Amber Heard are suing each other for defamation, each claiming they were abused before and during their roughly two-year marriage.
-A Virginia jury is hearing the case, which is expected to run through late May.
+Heard's team rested the defense case on Tuesday.
+Closing arguments are scheduled for Friday.

 Below are key moments in the trial so far: -- Depp testified that he never hit Heard or any other woman.
 He said she was the one who became abusive and "bullied" him with "demeaning name calling."